Jay Robinson (auto racing): Cup Series

-In the Cup Series in 2012, the team fielded the #49 America Israel Racing/JPO Absorbents Toyota Camry with J. J. Yeley and later Jason Leffler serving as the drivers.
+In the Cup Series in 2012, the team fielded the No. 49 America Israel Racing/JPO Absorbents Toyota Camry with J. J. Yeley and later Jason Leffler serving as the drivers.

 Yeley drove the car through the Lenox Industrial Tools 301 at New Hampshire Motor Speedway.
 Yeley's best finish in the car was a 30th-place finish at the Food City 500 at Bristol Motor Speedway.

 Leffler then attempted six races later in the season, qualifying for three of them.
 The best finish by Leffler in the car also came at Bristol, as he finished 31st at the Irwin Tools Night Race.

 Following the season, most of the team's equipment was put up for auction.

 Xfinity Series

-The team also competed in the Xfinity Series in 2012 with Yeley, David Green, Derrike Cope, Kevin Lepage and Tony Raines driving the #28 JPO Absorbents Chevrolet Camaro and Dodge Challenger.
+The team also competed in the Xfinity Series in 2012 with Yeley, David Green, Derrike Cope, Kevin Lepage and Tony Raines driving the No. 28 JPO Absorbents Chevrolet Camaro and Dodge Challenger.

 Lepage would get the finish for the team, finishing 31st at the Ford EcoBoost 300 at Bristol Motor Speedway.